-At Karns & Kerrison, our Providence workers' compensation lawyers have more than 85 years of experience representing injured victims and their families in Rhode Island and Massachusetts.
+At Karns & Kerrison, our Rhode Island workers' compensation lawyers have more than 85 years of experience representing injured victims and their families.
 And, we take these cases on a contingency fee basis, meaning you pay no attorney fees unless we win compensation for you.

 Discuss your workplace accident with an experienced workers' compensation attorney in Rhode Island.
 Call (888) 281-3100 to get started with a free consultation.

 Car Accident Traumatic Brain InjuryI would definitely recommend Karns & Kerrison to anyone who asked - they come through for you.

 - Patricia Feeley